JK-Lix/EulerProject/README.md

-# HomeWork
+# EulerProject
-This proj is used to storage my homework code
+This proj is used to storage my EulerProject homework code